Organisation and structure of the Metropolitan Police: Counter Terrorism Command

-Formed by the merger of Special Branch and the Anti-Terrorist Branch.
+Formed by the merger of Special Branch and the Anti-Terrorist Branch, it is headed as of 2024 by Commander Dom Murphy.
 The priority of this command is to keep the public safe and to ensure that London remains a hostile environment for terrorists.
-Their responsibilities include: bringing to justice anyone engaged in terrorism or related offences, preventing and disrupting terrorist activity, gathering and exploiting intelligence on terrorism and extremism in London.
+Their responsibilities include bringing to justice anyone engaged in terrorism or related offences, preventing and disrupting terrorist activity, gathering and exploiting intelligence on terrorism and extremism in London.